logo for pulau-pangkor.com

 Painted Terrapin

-Painted Terrapin, these are males, in a small basin in the Breeding Station Segari (thanks Eileen for that info), this was in May 2008
+Painted Terrapin, these are males, in a small basin in the Breeding Station Segari

 Marine turtles are an endangered species.
-For that reason, the Malaysian has decided to help the turtles survive.
+For that reason, the Malaysian Department of Fisheries has decided to help the turtles survive.
 During the breeding season of the turtles workers of the Turtle farm dig up the eggs of the turtles.
 The nest are easy to find since the female turtle leaves a clear trail.
 The eggs are breed until the young turtles are old enough to find themselves a way back into the Straits of Malacca.

 And if you're lucky, like me, you will find grown up turtles in the waters of Pulau Sembilan when you are diving.
 The sight of a full grown turtle in it's natural environment is something you never forget.
 Thanks to the Turtle Breeding Station there is hope for turtles in Malaysia to have a better future.